 Proof of export

-You need documentary evidence of goods leaving the EU to zero rate your exports.
+You need documentary evidence of goods leaving the UK and EU to zero rate your exports.
 This can be commercial or official evidence.
 If you do not get this evidence in time, you’ll have to account for the VAT on your return.

 If you use the National Export System, you’ll automatically get an electronic Goods Departed Message when the goods leave the UK, and this is acceptable official evidence.

 In addition to evidence that the goods have physically left the UK and EU, you’ll need to hold supplementary evidence, for example, within your accounting system, to show that a transaction has taken place.